 PLEASE READ THIS ENTIRE SECTION BEFORE USING OUR SERVICES

-By value we mean the market value for the item at the time it was lost or damaged.
+By fair market value we mean the market value for the item at the time it was lost or damaged.
 See “Calculating depreciation” below.

 If no additional insurance is purchased, the default insured value is

 $100 for each shipped box

 $50 for each stored piece (meaning the total contents of 1 container).